Spike in donations keys record revenue for Baseball Hall of Fame

-The National Baseball Hall of Fame and Museum in Cooperstown, N.Y., posted a net profit of $250,366 for 2016, according to its recently filed federal tax return, down sharply from the prior two years but extending a run of profitability for the baseball shrine.
+The National Baseball Hall of Fame and Museum in Cooperstown, N.Y., recorded all-time bests in both revenue and profit in 2017, according to the institution’s recently filed federal tax return, with the sums boosted heavily by two major seven-figure donations.